Taiwan Country Bundle: suggestions, stories and tips

 - Check the label of the gift you would like to give: made in Taiwan is not an interesting gift and the recipient from Taiwan already has (all) things made in Taiwan.

-Why study, intern, volunteer or work temporarily in Taiwan?
+Why study, do an internship, volunteer or work temporarily in Taiwan?

 - because Taiwan has a rich culture and history to explore.
 There is much to explore: temples, historical sites and museums.